Malphaet/yourScpts/README.md

 You should look at Library/\_\_recipe__.py for all methods.
 It's not very documented for now, but easy enought for average programmer to understand.

-> It should usualy not be considered as a very clever idea to override the basic method (except for the install method of course)
+> It should usualy not be considered as a very clever idea to override the basic method (except for the install method of course).
-> Most of them only perform error handling, and pretty printing
+> Most of them only perform error handling, and pretty printing.
 > However, YOU are the boss.

 #### Important